RoundingWellOS/marionette.toolkit/docs/component.md

 Builds the view from the ViewClass with the options from [`mixinOptions`](#component-mixinoptions) and attaches it to the component's `currentView`.
 It then shows the `currentView` in the component's `region` via `showView`.
+During this `region.show` the component will not destroy itself on the region's empty event.
 While a component can only be shown once, it can be re-rendered many times.
 `renderView` triggers ["before:render:view" / "render:view" events](#beforerenderview--renderview-events).